 1. Do I have to use #USvsHate lessons to submit anti-hate messages made by my students?

-No. We offer a great set of lessons for those who would like to use them, but any student-created anti-hate messages may be entered in our contests.
+No. We offer a great set of lessons for those who would like to use them, but any student-created anti-hate messages may be entered in our national challenge.

 2. How many entries can I submit?

-Each teacher can enter three entries per contest.
-While we must limit our review of messages, we encourage you to share all of your students’ messaging with your school and local community.
+Each teacher can enter three entries max per month.
+While we must limit our review of messages, we encourage you strongly to share all of your students’ messaging with your school and local community.
 Document their work using the #USvsHate hashtag.

 3. Do you have any tips for the submission process?

 Submissions require material from educators and students and (if submitted with student names) require additional permission from parents or guardians.
-Therefore, we encourage educators to plan ahead and review the submissions process well before the deadline.
-For more on the submission process, visit usvshate.org/submit/.
+Therefore, we encourage educators to plan ahead and review the submissions process before submitting.
+Visit usvshate.org/submit/.